GaurangPohankar/Python-Yelp-Extracting-Information/README.md

 pip install xlrd

 And After installing the libs .
-Run Yelp.py
+Run Yelp.py .

+I have used geckodriver for ubuntu 18.04 so change it acccordingly .